RHReynolds/RNAseqProcessing/alignment/alignment.md

 - *Note:* As users might have varying read lengths they may have to generate a new genome index specific to their read length.

 ### Downloading the .fasta file
 - The .fasta for hg38, ensembl v97 was downloaded using below command in the directory `/data/references/fasta`.
-F
 - In general, as long as the build does not change this file can be used repeatedly to generate genome indexes.

 ```{bash Download ensembl hg38 DNA reference, echo = T, tidy = F, eval = F}